psychemedia/storytelling-notes/knight-york-fish-ring.md

 " Let them play indeed ", says Fraech.

-A harp-bag of otterskins round the harps, with their bordering ot scarlet leather > under their adornment of ^old and of si ver.
+A harp-bag of otterskins round the harps, with their bordering ot scarlet leather > under their adornment of gold and of silver.
 The skin of a roe about them in the middle : it was as white as snow ; dark grey spots in its centre.
 Linen cloths white as the swan's raiment about the strings.
 (The harps of gold and silver and white bronze, with figures of serpents and birds and dogs in gold and silver.
 Whenever those strings were touched), these figures thereupon ran about the men ail round.

 Then they played to them ; so that twelve men of their household died of weeping and sadness.